 Trained as a Reformation scholar specializing in the life and teachings of Martin Luther, pastoral ministry remains central to Chris’ vocational identity.
 After graduating from Augustana University, Chris earned a Master of Divinity from Luther Seminary in 1995, was ordained in the Evangelical Lutheran Church of America for Word and Sacrament ministry and served as a parish pastor in St. Charles, Minnesota.

-After five years of ministry, Chris was invited to study at Luther Seminary once again--and in 2007 was granted a Ph.D. degree in Church History.
-In 2004, Chris joined Augustana College’s Religion Department.
+After five years of ministry, Chris was invited to study at Luther Seminary once again — and, in 2007 was granted a Ph.D. degree in Church History.
+In 2004, Chris joined Augustana University’s Religion Department.